dennyzhang/terraform_jenkins_digitalocean/README.md

 Then run them one by one in lexicographical order
 ```

+Convention:
+1. We will upload all scripts under $provision_folder, but only execute scripts of main_*.sh
+2. A system environment of $node_role will be passed, when run remote scripts by ssh

 # Create VM With Pure Bash
 - 1 Prepare parameters
 ```